-The Regional Transport Committee has approved supplementing the Total Mobility scheme with a new accessibility concession that will enable Total Mobility card holders to utilise the eBus network with the support of a caregiver.
-Caregivers travel free to enable customers with disabilities the option of utilising bus services.
+The Regional Transport Committee has approved will soon consider supplementing the Total Mobility scheme with a new accessibility concession that will enable Total Mobility card holders to utilise the eBus network with the support of a caregiver.
+Proposed options will look at the potential to allow Caregivers travel free to enable customers with disabilities the option of utilising bus services.
+Consideration will be given to this following a Ministry of Transport led national review.
 This concession is operational from 1 May 2024.